or: pnpm add / yarn add / bun addRequires Node 18+ or any runtime with a global fetch. Zero native dependencies.

 Catch timeouts explicitly if you want the thread id preserved for manual polling.

-Testing without a daemon
+Testing without an instance

 Use MockKernel to write unit tests against the SDK interface without running spl serve: